COMMUNITY EVENTS

 Event End Date | Sat 26-Oct, 2024, 7:30 pm |

-Please see the link to an urgent closure notice for Gaston Road (Part), Malmesbury commencing 11th September 2025.
+Please see the link to an urgent closure notice for Common Road, St. Paul Malmesbury W/O commencing 14th October 2025.

 A wonderful place to visit with a wealth of attractions right on the doorstep.